WHO approves AstraZeneca/Oxford COVID-19 vaccine for emergency use

 The COVAX Facility, which is co-led by GAVI, the World Health Organization, the Coalition for Epidemic Preparedness Innovations and the U.N.
 Children’s Fund, has said doses would cover an average of 3.3% of total populations of 145 participating countries.

-Reporting by John Revill, John Miller, Michael Shields in Zurich, Kate Kelland in London, Editing by William Maclean
+Reporting by John Revill, John Miller, Michael Shields in Zurich, Kate Kelland in London, Additional reporting by Nandakumar D, Editing by William Maclean

 Our Standards: The Thomson Reuters Trust Principles.